Faridabad: Cricket

 The Nahar Singh Stadium, which has approximately 25,000 seats, has hosted 8 international cricket matches and a league cricket match between Mumbai Heroes and Bhojpuri Dabbang of Celebrity Cricket League.
 However, owing to the poor condition of the grounds, international competitions have not been held there since 2017.
 In 2019, a $10.15 million (115 Crore) Haryana government project began to renovate the stadium and grounds.
 International matches are expected to resume in the facility by the early 2020.

+Groundwater and land subsidence

+A study published in Nature scientific report reports that land is sinking in Faridabad due to groundwater overpumping.

 Tourism

 Badkhal Lake

 Badkhal Lake was located in Badkhal village, 8 km from Delhi Border.
 The lake fringed by Aravalli hills was a man-made embankment which has now dried up.
 The lake complex, spread over 40 acres, had come up in 1969.
 In June 2015, Haryana government decided to revive the Badkhal lake here to once again attract tourists.

 Surajkund Tourist Complex and International Crafts Fair

 Situated at a distance of around 8 km from South Delhi.
 It is a 10th-century water reservoir which believed to be built by Tomar king Surajpal.
 Place is known for its annual fair "Surajkund International Crafts Mela".
 2015 edition of fair was visited by 1.2 million visitors including 160,000 foreigners with more than 20 countries participating in fair.
 The Suraj Kund Lake.
 D2i.in.
 Retrieved on 2012-01-10. here is surrounded by rock cut steps.

 2016 edition of Surajkund International Crafts Mela was the 30th edition and People's Republic of China will be participating in the fair.
 Participation of the China will be the part of agreement signed between India and China in 2014 to celebrate year 2016 as "Year of China in India".

 In 2021, the international crafts fair or Surajkund Mela, as it commonly called scheduled from 1 to 15 February was cancelled for the first time in 34 years amid COVID-19 fears.